saurabh-dhawan/kiwigpt/content/_index.md

 ---
 title: "KiwiGPT"
-description: "A Kiwi Generating, Publishing, and Tinkering with AI — vibe coding, ideas in public, and small products (some polished, some gloriously half-built)."
+description: "A Kiwi - Generating, Publishing, and Tinkering - with AI!
+Vibe coding, ideas in public, and small products (some polished, some gloriously half-built)."
 ---

 # Kia ora!
 This is **KiwiGPT**
-A Kiwi **Generating**, **Publishing**, and **Tinkering** with AI.
+A Kiwi - **Generating**, **Publishing**, and **Tinkering** - with AI.

-Vibe coding, sharing ideas, and shipping small products.
+Vibe coding, sharing ideas, and building small products.
 Some are polished; some are gloriously half-built — because life ships as a prototype first.

 - 👉 [Posts](/posts/)
 - 🧪 [Experiments](/projects/)